 Four Things You Can Do With Screaming Frog That You Couldn’t Do A Year Ago

 Sam Nemzer notes that one of the best things about Screaming Frog is that they provide regular, high quality updates — we agree.
 It’s not always easy to make the time to unpack product and software changes and improvements.
-Lucky for all of us, this post does just that and explains how the changes can make our lives easier.

 It may often be the case that you have a list of backlinks to your site, but you don’t know exactly which page they refer to.
 In this case you need to use a regex match to extract the linked URL.